Updated: November 2023

-Tupelo Honey is a distinct, premium-priced honey made by honey bees from the nectar they gather from the Tupelo tree.
+Tupelo Honey is a distinct, sweet, premium-priced honey made by honey bees from the nectar they gather from the Tupelo tree.

 There are a number of Tupelo tree species, but especially prized is honey which is made with nectar gathered from the White Tupelo tree (Nyssa ogeche).
 However, this tree is restricted to only a few geographical regions.

-So you may be wondering where White Tupelo trees grow, and whether or not you could add a specimen to your garden.
+So you may be wondering where White Tupelo trees grow, and whether or not you could add a specimen to your bee garden.
 Unfortunately the tree appears to be very picky about the kind of environment in which it will grow.

 The seasonal flooding and damp soil conditions provide the ideal environment for the White Tupelo forests to thrive.
-In fact 'tupelo' comes from the language of a Native American tribe, known as the Muscogee (Creek) Nation, and it means 'swamp'.
+In fact the word 'tupelo' comes from the language of a Native American tribe, known as the Muscogee (Creek) Nation, and it means 'swamp'.

 In Gulf County, this extraordinary tree grows to about 50 to 70 feet in height.

 Tupelo Honey is so prized in the region, that an annual Tupelo Honey festival usually takes place in May, hosted by the small community of Wewahitchka (although it was cancelled for 2020).
 At this festival, beekeepers from the region gather and sell this rare honey.